Quote Generator

 Quote vs Estimate vs Invoice

-A quote is a fixed price for a specific scope of work, once the client accepts it, you're committed to that price.
-An estimate is a rough figure that can change as work progresses.
+A quote sets out a specific price for a defined scope of work; once the client accepts it, the price generally cannot be increased (legal effect varies by jurisdiction).
+An estimate is an approximate figure that can change as work progresses.
 An invoice is a payment request after the work is done.

 The typical workflow: quote → acceptance → work → invoice → payment.
 For trades and freelancers, a professional-looking quote can be the difference between winning and losing the job.